kuldarim/nodejs-genetic-gabor-bakery/README.md

 4. http://localhost:3000/get-greyscale-console-output calls java-opencv-spring-boot-mill to get greyscale image and prints out image row values to console
 5. http://localhost:3000/statistics/test statistical methods test
+6. /get-distance calls http://localhost:8080/distance to get the matrix and runs genetic algorithm on it